NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 Due to the large number individual 'nearest towns' (to the survyed pond) and districts in which ponds were found, the spatial visualisations below are filtered to the top 10 records.
 Note that district data was extracted seperately via the coordinates of the pond, due to the ambiguous granularity (for example - "Gloucestershire, Wiltshire and Bristol/Bath area" in the original dataset)

 ![Untitled design (5)](https://user-images.githubusercontent.com/122735369/212550996-275f2d32-39c7-476c-ac56-f4d47f796300.jpg)
+<p align="center"><sup>The above visuals include all rows and years in the dataset, and may differ from the year-on-year changes table below</sup></p>

 The following is a chloropleth map showing which counties have the highest counts of Great Crest Newts (across all years), along showing the locations all pond sites and whether they were found to occupy the site or not